- Jan 19, 2015 : Opening of Call for Proposals

 - Audience level or prerequisites

 - Abstract, outline, or description.
-For SciPy track, an extended abstract of 2 to 3 A4 pages is required for every regular talk submission.
+For SciPy track, an extended abstract of 2 to 3 A4 pages is optional for every submission.

 - Permission for your talk to be recorded and released on the conference website